alto-io/arcadians-avatar-builder/README.md

 	1. Assign faces that would use this new material
 	1. Export to GLTF
 	![screenshot](docs/images/gltf-export.png)
-1. Update src/config-v2.js to add the new material name
+1. Update [v2/config.js](v2/config.js) to add the new material name
 1. After these steps, the new body part should be usable

+## Adding a new gender

+1. Duplicate the Male folders inside `arcadian-parts` and `gltf` folders
+1. Update the config.js file by copying the male block and pasting it at the bottom.
+Remember to check the syntax of the json.
+1. See if it shows up in the html page
+1. Add/replace the images for the body parts

 ## Avatar Canvas Game Lego